 Here are all of the cute paper dog boxes I made!
 Which one would you like to adopt?

 You can really make a lot of different dog breeds just by using different color of paper, different styles and sizes of ears and tails, and different markings.
 It’s really lots of fun!!

 Free Cut Files to Make Paper Dog & Puppy Boxes

 You can get the password to my resource library that has ALL of my free cut files in it by filling out this form:

 If you make these 3D paper dog and puppy boxes, please show me.
 I’d love to see how you made yours look unique!
 If you made yours look like your dog, be sure to include a photo of your dog, too!
-You can email your photos to [email protected] or post them in our Facebook group and I will include them on this page for the world to see!
+Please share a photo in our Facebook group, or tag me on social media with #jennifermaker.